TM1 on a Virtual Server? Use ILMT or IBM Audit Could Hurt!

 What is a PVU

-A Processor Value Unit (or PVU) is an IBM metric of the power of a CPU or core.
-Typically most servers are assigned 70 PVU per core, however, some are rated above 100 and others around 50.
+- A Processor Value Unit (or PVU) is an IBM metric of the power of a CPU or core.
+Most servers are typically assigned 70 PVU per core, however some are rated above 100 and others around 50.
 Server software from IBM is then licenced in PVUs, so for a 4 core, 70 PVU per core server, you would require 280 PVU of server software.

 If you need to confirm the PVU count of your server, please let us know.